 Fig. 7 shows MTTF versus T{IDS} under the static C_T design and the dynamic C_T design for the persistent attack case.
 We see there is a significant gain in MTTF under dynamic C_T over static C_T .
 The reason is that, with persistent attacks, all bad nodes are actively performing attacks, so the system is better off by increasing C_T to a high level to quickly remove bad nodes to prevent impairment failure.
-We also observe that, in the case the optimal T{IDS} at which MTTF is maximized decreases compared with the static C_T case so to as quickly remove bad nodes from the system.
+We observe that the optimal T{IDS} value under the dynamic C_T design is smaller than that under the static C_T design to quickly remove nodes that perform active attacks.